ecmwf/thermofeel/docs/source/guide/wbgt.rst

 **Globe Temperature**

-You need 2m temperature in Kelvin, mean radiant temperature and 10m wind speed
+You need 2m temperature and mean radiant temperature in Kelvin and 10m wind speed in m/s.

+It returns the bulb globle temperature in Celsius.

 .. code-block:: python

-    calculate_gbt(2m_temperature, mean_radiant_temperature, 10m_wind_speed)
+    calculate_bgt(2m_temperature, mean_radiant_temperature, 10m_wind_speed)

 **Wet Bulb Globe Temperature**

 **This method is not tested for Windows**

-You need 2m temperature in Kelvin, mean radiant temperature in Kelvin and 10 m wind speed in m/s and  2m dew point temperature in Celsius.
-It returns wet bulb globe temperature in Celsius
+You need 2m temperature and mean radiant temperature in Kelvin and 10 m wind speed in m/s.

+It returns the wet bulb globe temperature in Celsius.

 .. code-block:: python